stratosonde/docs/_posts/2025-10-26-balloon-float-calculator.md

 # Introducing the Balloon Float Calculator

 I'm excited to announce the launch of our new interactive Balloon Float Calculator, a comprehensive educational tool for designing superpressure balloon flights.
 This calculator replaces our previous float calculator with a more detailed, step-by-step approach that helps users understand the physics behind balloon flight.

+## Recent Updates (November 14, 2025)

+The calculator has been significantly enhanced with several major improvements:

+- **Physics validation** - All calculations now validated against the [Stratosonde Python Predictor](https://predictor.stratosonde.org) for accuracy
+- **Mylar balloon focus** - Updated for spherical mylar superpressure balloons with proper burst pressure specifications (8-15 kPa typical, 15-25 kPa heavy-duty aerospace)
+- **Enhanced pressure visualization** - Pressure chart now displays altitude on y-axis for more intuitive atmospheric profile (like standard meteorological soundings)
+- **Clearer physics explanations** - New intuition boxes explain the critical distinction between net force (goes to zero at float) vs pressure differential (maximum at float)
+- **Three interactive charts** - Added volume/ascent rate and force analysis visualizations alongside the pressure chart
+- **Step-by-step calculations** - Each physics step now shows the actual equations and values used

 **[Try the Calculator Now →](https://stratosonde.github.io/.github/profile/float1g_visual.html)**